ragava999/Terminals/README.md

 Added import for Remote Desktop Manager.

-Kicked Scintilla and replaced it with the SharpDevelop v4+ code editor.
+Kicked Scintilla and replaced it with a richt text box.

+Improved connect and disconnect logic of autoit plugin.

 ###Release v 4.9.0.0